White Light/White Heat: Side one

 The record opens with "White Light/White Heat" which details the physical effects of amphetamine usage.
 It consists of a simple two-chord progression of G5 and D5, and contains elements of both heavy metal and doo-wop.
-It is one of the album's songs that has more traditional rock'n'roll elements, and while discussing amphetamine it is also equally influenced by one of Reed's favorite books, Alice Bailey's A Treatise on White Magic, which inspired the phrase "White Light".
+It is one of the album's songs that has more traditional rock elements; while primarily discussing drug use, it is also influenced by one of Reed's favorite books, occultist Alice Bailey's A Treatise on White Magic, which inspired the phrase "White Light".
 Reed was interviewed by a radio station in Oregon, which Richie Unterberger summarizes:

 [Reed]'s recently been investigating a Japanese form of healing in Los Angeles that's "a way of giving off white light ...
 I've been involved and interested in what they call white light for a long time."
 He briefly discusses Alice Bailey and her occult book A Treatise On White Magic ...
 "It costs like ten dollars, unfortunately," he notes apologetically.

-"The Gift" is a spoken word track whose lyrics and musical backing are separated by left and right stereo channels, described by Wilson as the band having "stereo prefrontal lobes".
-The story is derived from another story Reed wrote for Shelley Albin, his middle school girlfriend.
-The song itself is derived from a story Reed penned at Syracuse University.
-It discusses two characters, Marsha and Waldo, over guitar feedback in the form of a blues-rock instrumental.
+"The Gift" is a spoken word track whose lyrics and musical backing are separated into the left and right stereo channels, described by Wilson as the band having "stereo prefrontal lobes".
+Cale reads a short story derived from one that Reed wrote for Shelley Albin, his middle school girlfriend, while at Syracuse University.
+It discusses two characters, Marsha and Waldo, over a feedback-heavy blues rock improvisation.
 This would be Cale's first vocal performance for the band, and it showed the group's improvisational roots.

-"Lady Godiva's Operation" contains a lyrical style influenced by William S. Burroughs.
-Partially inspired by his teenage experience with electroshock treatments, the track is another of Reed's short stories set to music, but is more instrumentally advanced than "The Gift".
-Cale provide lead vocals, which are "sung" rather than spoken, and he and Sterling Morrison shuddered and imitated the sounds of an oxygen machine while recording the track.
+The lyrical style of "Lady Godiva's Operation" was influenced by Beat Generation writer William S. Burroughs.
+Partially inspired by his teenage experiences with electroconvulsive therapy, the track is another of Reed's short stories set to music, but is more instrumentally complex than "The Gift".
+Cale provides lead vocals alongside Reed, and he and Sterling Morrison shuddered and imitated the sounds of an oxygen machine while recording the track.

-The title of "Here She Comes Now" is a double entendre.
-The song was written to be sung by Nico, before the band fell out with her.
-A folk rock song, it is the only track on the album that resembles contemporary rock.
-It is also the only song that would be jointly credited to Reed, Cale, and Morrison.
+The title of "Here She Comes Now" is a double entendre referring to an orgasm.
+The song was originally written to be sung by Nico before the band fell out with her.
+It is the band's only song jointly credited to Reed, Cale, and Morrison.

 Side two

 "I Heard Her Call My Name" is a love song for a dead girl.
-Reed's guitar playing was inspired by Jimi Hendrix, and the song has been described as free jazz with "banshee-like guitar breaks" by Unterberger.
-It has elements of garage-rock, while the guitar solo was influenced by jazz saxophonist Ornette Coleman.
+Reed's guitar playing was inspired by Jimi Hendrix, and the song has been described as influenced by free jazz, with "banshee-like guitar breaks" by Unterberger.
+It has elements of garage rock, while Reed's guitar solo was influenced by avant-garde jazz saxophonist Ornette Coleman.
 Reed biographer Howard Sounes summarized the track as "[Tucker] maintaining a frantic beat as [Reed] delivered a speed rap ending with a mind-splitting guitar solo".